-ED 7693 Evaluation, Planning and Change (3 credit hours)
+ED 7693 Evaluation, Planning and Change (3 credit hours, course formerly offered)

-This course will focus on assessing and recognizing the goals of an organization.
-Strategic planning models will be introduced and discussed.
+This course will focus on assessing and recognizing the goals of an organization. planning models will be introduced and discussed.
 The students will develop skills and knowledge on how to prepare the workplace for phases of implementing strategies for effective and progressive change.